pallavi002/practicing_react/style.md

 ........IMPORTANT.........

-for new react versions, you dont need to change the config file, just rename the css file as App.module.css or Career.module.css
+for new react versions, you dont need to change the config file, just rename the css file as App.module.css or Career.module.css (NO NEED TO EJECT)